SridharSubramaniam/q-date/README.md

 qDate is a lean set of date/time directives for Angular.js.
 It consists of a date picker, a time picker, a date picker popup, and a date/time picker popup.

+# Status

+This is alpha software and has, so far, only been tested in Chrome.

 # Installation:

 From the `dist` directory, add 1 js file and 1 css file to your project.
 Bower support coming soon.